su-ntu-ctp/6m-software-4.2-lesson-exercise/README.md

 ## Add anything below this line

 hello

+TESTING adding in text for Branching strategy lesson:Part 4 - Simulate a GitHub Flow

 Preparation
 Familiarize with GitFlow, GitHub Flow and Trunk Base Development.
 Git CLI commands will be used in this lesson.